 End of day trading takes place the last hour or two of the trading day.
 Trading power hour stocks is a lot of fun!
-End of day trading is also known as the power hour.
+End of day trading is also known as “the power hour”.
 The best time of day to trade are at the open and near the close.
 Why?
 Because that tends to be when the most volume of trading is happening.
 Power hour stocks have the potential to be lucrative when traded correctly.